Home » Women’s Land Ownership: A Comparative Analysis

 It took a long time for this female agency to be established and recognized by a society dominated by patriarchy.
 But today, this issue has become so normal and acceptable in Islamic societies that their only problem is the inequality in the inheritance share between brothers and sisters.

-This is while the economic agency of women in the family is not a temporary and stagnant matter that is limited to the division of inheritance, but rather a fluid and permanent matter that is also reflected in discussions about alimony, housing, household goods, the comfort of women, dowry, etc.
+This is while the economic agency of women in the family is not a temporary and stagnant matter that is limited to the division of inheritance, but rather a fluid and permanent matter that is also reflected in discussions about alimony, housing, household goods, the comfort of women, mahr, etc.

 Hidden Truths Behind Divine Laws